clux/facemaulers/pcs/mordai.md

 "What are you doing here Mordai?" - dual toned voice.
 Stepping further (suddenly) / investigating (pull and pull):

+## Vision 3
+unused
+If mordai studies the book.
+Recursive knowledge First.
+He can get an invocation to cast a 4th level chronomancy spell.

 ## Level 15 ultimatum
 Fiend he's ultimately related to Mephisto(pheles)
 ![](https://i.imgur.com/NEboCVd.png)